Islamic State suicide bombers attack crowds fleeing last redoubt

 Before the attacks, SDF spokesman Mustefa Bali said "a large number" of IS members had surrendered to the US-backed forces.

-Earlier in the day, Amed said its fighters were consolidating their positions as it expected more people to stumble out.
+Earlier in the day, Amed said SDF fighters were consolidating their positions as they expected more people to stumble out.

 It was however unclear how many remained inside.